Extent of COVID-19 vaccine waste remains largely unknown

 It started with nearly 1,000 doses reported missing in eastern Tennessee’s Knox County, where emotional local leaders told reporters that a shipment was accidentally tossed by an employee who believed the box contained dry ice.

-Shortly after, nearly 2,500 doses were reported wasted in Shelby County — which encompasses Memphis — due to miscommunication and insufficient record-keeping inside the local health department.
+Shortly after, a little more than 2,500 doses were reported wasted in Shelby County — which encompasses Memphis.
+A state investigation concluded the eye-opening spoilage occurred over multiple incidents due to substandard pharmacy practices, a lack of standard operating procedures for storage and handling, disorganized record-keeping and deficient management of soon-to-expire vaccine doses.

 A separate 1,000 doses were then reported spoiled in middle Tennessee after a school district reported a storage error.

 Despite the recent string of wasted vaccine incidents, the health agency stressed that the number represents just a sliver of the nearly 1.9 million doses the state has received since December.